HITLAB-DeepIGeoS/DeepIGeoS/README.md

 </div>

 The interactions with the same label are converted into a distance map.
-- The euclidean distance treats each direction equally and does not take the image context into account.
+- The euclidean distance treats each direction equally and it does not take the image context into account.
 - In contrast, the geodesic distance helps to better differentiate neighboring pixels with different appearances, and improves label consistency in homogeneous regions.